pcbrendel/pcbrendel.github.io/causality/uc_tutorial.md

 ## Evaluate

 We can run the analysis using different values of the bias parameters.
-When we use the known, correct values for the bias parameters that we obtained earlier:
+When we use the known, correct values for the bias parameters that we obtained earlier, we obtain *OR<sub>YX</sub>* = 2.03 (1.98, 2.07), representing the bias-adjusted effect estimate we expect based on the derivation of the data.

 ```r
 set.seed(1234)